Skin grafting

 A full-thickness skin graft is more risky, in terms of the body accepting the skin, yet it leaves only a scar line on the donor section, similar to a Cesarean-section scar.
 In the case of full-thickness skin grafts, the donor section will often heal much more quickly than the injury and causes less pain than a partial-thickness skin graft.
+A partial thickness donor site must heal by re-epithelialization which can be painful and take an extensive length of time.

 Medical uses

 Two layers of skin created from animal sources has been found to be useful in venous leg ulcers.

 Classification

 Grafts can be classified by their thickness, the source, and the purpose.
 By source: